newatoms/beta/projects/How-applying-for-funding-helped-us-to-get-to-know-and-develop-our-concept/post.md

-# How applying for funding helped us get to know and develop our concept

 ## Update: What a ride…
 When we heard about the Digital News Initiative from Google, we simply had to reply.
 It’s right up our alley, perfectly aligned with our ambitions and, come on, they’re funding €150 million!